- A top-level guide to data lakes

 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) changes the way companies and organizations collect, process, and manage personal data.
-The GDPR determines when and how personal data may be used, stored, deleted, transferred, and processed, as well as how to protect it.
-The GDPR applies to organizations and companies in Europe and every company that trades on the territory of the European Union.
+The General Data Protection Regulation (GDPR) determines when and how personal data may be used, stored, deleted, transferred, and processed, as well as how to protect it.
+The GDPR applies to every company that handles the data of EU citizens.
 The rules are complicated, and the fines for violations are strict.

 With the GDPR, organizations must inform users beforehand what information is collected and how it will be used.
-Users can reject this when the data is intended for “profiling” or direct marketing purposes, and they can demand the correction of false or incomplete information.
-They can also request the deletion of the data.
+Users can reject this when the data is intended for “profiling” or direct marketing purposes, and they can demand the correction of false or incomplete information, or request the deletion of their data in its entirety.

 California Consumer Privacy Act (CCPA)